 Previously an elected member of the Executive of the UK Council for Graduate Education (UKCGE), the Graduate School Manager and Principal Administrative Officer for Research at the University of East London, Stef has worked with in higher education since completing her MA in International Relations and Development Studies in 2001.
-In 2007 she was seconded to HEFCE to act as an assistant panel secretary for RAE2008 and is currently engaging with Vitae as a researcher developer mentor for researcher developers at other Universities.
+In 2007 she was seconded to HEFCE to act as an assistant panel secretary for RAE2008 and has a background in research and postgraduate support.

 Thorne, S (2017) ‘Innovation Outreach: Widening Participation of SMEs in Research and Innovation within Norfolk and Suffolk’, University-Industry Interaction conference, UIIN, Dublin, Ireland

 Thorne, S (2017) ‘Small is Beautiful – the Enterprising Campus’ MASHEIN (Management of Small Higher Education Institutions Network) Bishop Grosseteste University, Lincoln, UK